 Unlike in other sports, finance – Forex in particular – is not a frequent sponsor of the MotoGP.
 F1, football, sailing and many other sports have been – and still are – the targets of extensive and high budget sponsorships by businesses that are active in Forex Trading.

 The latest examples of remarkable investments in a F1 sponsorship is provided by EightCap, an Australian company operating in Forex and CFD, which will be sponsoring the Ferrari Team starting from 2019, and EToro, who announced a sponsorship project involving seven Premier League clubs in August last year.
-Keeping our focus on soccer, another interesting example is the deal between Plus500 and the club Atlético Madrid, with a 4-year agreement which is rumoured to be worth 42,5 million Euro.
+Keeping our focus on soccer, another interesting example is the deal between Plus500 and the club Atlético Madrid, with a 4-year agreement which is rumored to be worth 42,5 million Euro.
 Another case to mention is Exness, sponsor of the Red Bull Team in Formula 1, who have signed a naming sponsorship with Real Madrid to become their “official transparency sponsor”.
 This naming sponsorship deserves our most vivid congratulations, by the way.

 In Great Britain, which is often the scenario of innovative sponsorships, the Premier League once again stands out for being a reference model with the first-time-ever and pioneering sponsorship of the Wolverhampton Wanderers club by CoinDeal’s, a cryptocurrency exchange platform.
 In Italy, the 24Option brand on the Juventus website and the IronFx…E in sailing grandstand and are two of many examples in a longer list of ongoing deals.

 What about MotoGP?
 FX Trader and the two wheels: a romance yet to start